 Key Takeaways

-Identify common compliance risks such as data errors, missed deadlines, and incorrect tax classification.
+Key challenges in BAS compliance include manual data errors, disconnected systems, missed deadlines, and incorrect tax classification.

 What BAS Compliance Means for Your Business